Bring houseplants indoors for winter

 Let the indoor greening begin!

 Treat for pests.
 The outdoors is full of insects that also want to enjoy our plants.
-Before you bring them in, you can spray you plants lightly with a hose to knock off any insects or dirt.
-Be careful to not blast them with high pressure or with plants that are more delicate.
-Next, you can spray with an insecticidal soap, Eight, or any insecticide spray safe for your houseplants if you notice pests.
+Before you bring them in, you can spray you plants lightly with a hose or inside shower to knock off any insects or dirt.
+Be careful to not blast them with high pressure as to not damage foliage.
+Next, you can spray with an organic insecticidal soap, Eight, or any insecticide spray safe for your houseplants if you notice pests.

 Check the plant toxicity if you have pets in the house that have a tendency to chew on things.
 Here is a great list of plants and their toxicity levels to make sure you aren’t bringing in a plant that may be harmful to your pets.

 Imagine where you want to enjoy your plants and pay attention to their light needs!
 Get creative if you are finding that you don’t have enough shelf or floor space, if you need to keep the plant away from pets, or children.
 Try training your pothos to crawl up your wall with a pole or trellis or hang your ferns in your bathroom since they love humidity.
 Make sure that wherever you put them, you are paying attention to their light needs and avoid drafty areas.